rncm-prism/prism-samplernn/README.md

 ### Configuring the Model

-Model parameters are specified through a JSON configuration file, which may be passed to the training script through the `--config_file` parameter (defaults to ./default.json).
-The following table lists the available model parameters (note that all parameters are optional and have defaults):
+Model parameters are specified through a JSON configuration file, which may be passed to the training script through the `--config_file` parameter.
+This must have a name which conforms to the `*.config.json` pattern (defaults to `./default.config.json`).
+Note that any configuration file with a name other the name of the supplied default will be ignored by Git (see the `.gitignore` for details).
+The following table lists the available model parameters (all parameters are optional and have defaults):

 | Parameter Name           | Description           | Default Value  |
 | -------------------------|-----------------------|----------------|